JakeRoggenbuck/cryptography/playfair-cipher/README.md

 - Instead of adding a padding letter (`z`) in between repeating letters within a digraph, another variation just discard the second repeating letter altogether.
 - Instead of adding a padding letter (`z`) in between repeating letters within a digraph, another variation appends the padded letter before the first repeated letter.
 This shifts every letter over by one, causing the repeating letters to not exist within the same digraph.

+### Breaking the playfair cipher

+As usual with substitution ciphers, frequency analysis is a valuable tool for breaking the playfair cipher.
+Matching frequent ciphertext pairs to common pairs in the english language.
+Another approach is brute forcing, which is possible given how small scale this alt sbox is.

 # Test cases

 ```python 'ignore